PHACDataHub/data-mesh-ref-impl/usvdm/kafka_streams/README.md

 ./run.sh
 ```

 In the sections below, the second way is demonstrated.
 The instructions are discussed in detailed illustrated by outputs from execution of them.
-Let get the `ksql` command line ready
+Let get the `ksql` command line ready:

 ```bash
 docker exec -it ksqldb-cli ksql http://ksqldb-server:8088